-A bit off the beaten path, Tucson’s unique attractions beckon visitors to discover and explore.
-In the heart of southern Arizona and just 70 miles (112 km) north of the U.S.-Mexico border, metropolitan Tucson is surrounded by the unique and diverse ecosystem of the Sonoran Desert.
-Tucson prides itself on its cultural heritage, varied artistic communities, its climate and being unpretentious.
+In the heart of the Sonoran Desert, and just 70 miles (112 km) north of the U.S.-Mexico border, metropolitan Tucson is surrounded by a unique and diverse ecosystem sharing space with a long cultural heritage, varied artistic communities, climate and being unpretentious.

-Visit Tucson is the place to go for information about the region.
-Are you interested in hiking, cycling or climbing in the natural beauty of the four mountain ranges surrounding Tucson?
-Maybe you’re looking to stay at a world class resort or spa?
-How about taking a bite of the cuisine that made Tucson the first city in the U.S. to be designated by the United Nations Education, Scientific and Cultural Organization (UNESCO) as a World City of Gastronomy?
-Do you want to find out how to eat your way along the Best 23 Miles of Mexican Food north of the border?
-Is golf your game?
+Visit Tucson, and its Spanish division Vamos a Tucson (click on the logos to link to their websites), has information about hiking, cycling or climbing in the natural beauty of the four mountain ranges surrounding Tucson, staying at world-class resorts and spas, taking a bite of the cuisine that made Tucson the first U.S. city to be designated by the United Nations Education, Scientific and Cultural Organization (UNESCO) as a World City of Gastronomy or eating your way along the Best 23 Miles of Mexican Food north of the border.

 Visitor Center: 811 N. Euclid Ave. – 8 miles north of the airport near the University of Arizona.

 Hours: Monday-Friday 9 a.m.- 5 p.m.
 Saturdays and Sundays 9 a.m.- 4 p.m. from October-May.
 Closed New Year’s Day, Martin Luther King, Jr. Day, Easter Sunday, Memorial Day, Independence Day, Labor Day, Thanksgiving and Christmas.